 0 have signed.
 Let’s get to 5,000!

-This petition is the result of my personal experience in dealing with the court system to recover my Golden Retriever, Bailey, who is being illegally withheld from me.
-Changes in property law needs to take place NOW to protect pets and their owners.
+This petition is the result of my personal experience with the legal process in trying to recover my Golden Retriever, Bailey.

-"Bailey's Law" is legislation I am proposing to amend current "property" law to allow for an "emergency hearing for our pets” who are caught up in ownership/custody disputes.
+"Bailey's Law" is legislation we are proposing to amend current "property" law to allow for a quicker response from our court system for pets who are caught up in ownership disputes.

-Each case is different, but when a child is taken, there is usually 24 hours to return the child.
-If the child is not returned, then there is an emergency hearing before a judge.
-The same type of emergency action needs to be written into our current "property" law for our companion pets.
-"Bailey's Law is proposing that this new action state that when a pet is taken or withheld from the legal owner, that there be a 48 hour window to return the pet with a demand letter.
-If the pet is not returned after the 48 hours, the owner would file a complaint and be granted an emergency hearing to be heard by a judge within 7 days.
+This new legislation will state that when a pet is taken or withheld from the legal owner, that there be a 48 hour window to return the pet with a demand letter.
+If the pet is not returned after the 48 hours, the owner would file a complaint and be granted a hearing to be heard by a judge within 7 days.

 What you need to know about "Property" law and your pets.

-Did you know that your pet is still considered "property" or "chattel" in the eyes of the law?
+Did you know that your pets are still considered "property" or "chattel" in the eyes of the law?
 They are treated as objects owned instead of living, breathing beings.
-Their life, position in the family and their value as a living soul is not considered by the law.
+Their life, position in the family and their value as living souls is not considered by the law.
 Some of us who are true pet lovers do have special and close relationships with them and consider them a part of our families and our everyday lives.
-In comparison, we don't have that type of relationship with things like lawn mowers, furniture, bicycles etc.
+In comparison, we don't have that type of relationship with things like lawn mowers, furniture, bicycles, etc.

 What you may not know and what we have recently learned is that if you allow anyone access to your pet for any reason, they can refuse to return your pet.
 We all readily give access to our pets for a variety of reasons, so this seems most unlikely when you first hear something like this.
 Examples would be a pet walker, pet sitter, neighbor, ex spouse or partner, friend, dog trainer or potential adoptive situation.